Gigas002/wau/README.md

 #### optional args

-- `--config %path%` -- path to your `config.toml` file in case it's not in default location or you want to use different config file
+- `-c/--config %path%` -- path to your `config.toml` file in case it's not in default location or you want to use different config file

 ### install